• Skip to primary navigation

 cooked chicken thighs in a slow cooker. text overlay says "crockpot chicken thighs"

-My easy recipe for Crockpot Chicken Thighs will give you juicy, crispy chicken with just a few minutes of hands-on cooking time!
+My easy recipe for Crockpot Chicken Thighs will give you wonderfully juicy chicken with just a few minutes of hands-on cooking time!

-A fork holding a sliced chicken thigh that has been cooked in a crockpot.
+A fork holding a sliced chicken thigh that has been cooked in a crockpot with golden brown skin.

 a plate of raw chicken thighs next to several small bowls of ingredients that will be used to cook the chicken thighs in a crockpot.